airlst/headless-browser-client-php/README.md

 ### Response

-All methods return `\Airlst\HeadlessBrowserClient\Response` object.
+All methods return the `\Airlst\HeadlessBrowserClient\Response` object.
 Provides 2 public methods:

-- `temporaryUrl()` - returns temporary file URL stored in S3 bucket.
+- `temporaryUrl()` - returns a temporary file URL stored in the S3 bucket.
 Expires in 5 minutes after generation
 - `contents()` - downloads file from S3 bucket and returns contents of the file as string

 ### Testing